julianmachnitzke/seed-urbs/README.md

 ## Get started

 To launch the website, once all required packages are installed, the user can navigate to the folder where the website is saved by typing `cd \path\to\your\folder`.
 Once redirected to the correct folder the website can be launched by typing `python app.py` into the anaconda console.
 The website is now running on a local host.
-In a browser the website can hence be accessed by navigating to 'http://127.0.0.1:5000'.
+In a browser, the website can hence be accessed by navigating to 'http://127.0.0.1:5000'.
+On the website the user can then select step-by-step the desired location, create an energy demand and select power plant types before running urbs.

 ## Next steps and tips

   1. Head over to the tutorial at http://urbs.readthedocs.io, which goes through runme.py step by step.
 This will also help to understand this website.
   2. Read the source code of `runme.py` and `comp.py`.
   3. Try adding/modifying scenarios in `scenarios.py` and see their effect on results.
+Changing scenarios correctly, should not interfere with the correct functioning of this website.
   4. Read the source code of the `app.py` file.
 Here also changes e.g. in the creation of the potential hydro energy (lines 464 to 493) can be commited (for hydro also see [utils.py](https://github.com/julianmachnitzke/seed-urbs/blob/main/static/functions/utils.py) from line 101 onwards).

 ## Further reading